 The treatment of yellow eye white entirely depends on the cause.
 In newborns, depending on the severity, treatment may require the child to be put under special lights- a procedure known as phototherapy.
 In adults, the use of medications may help stop or control the problem.
 Note that even when treatment begins, the whites of your eyes will remain yellow until the cause resolves.
 In severe cases as in serious medical conditions such as liver disease and blocked bile ducts, liver transplant and surgery (respectively) may have to be done to treat the symptoms.

 Yellow Tinge or Small Yellow Spot on White Part of Eye

-What causes small yellow spots on white part of eye?
+What causes small yellow spots on the white part of the eye?
 Sometimes, it is possible to have one or several yellow spots on the white part of the eye rather than a general yellow tinge on the entire sclera.
 This is called pinguecula- it typically occurs on the white part of the sclera that is between your eyelids due to exposure to the sun.

-According to Dr Sadiqa Stelzner, an ophthalmologist, “The sun causes degeneration of the conjunctival collagen that will lead to wedged shape yellow/white changes.”
+According to Dr. Sadiqa Stelzner, an ophthalmologist, “The sun causes degeneration of the conjunctival collagen that will lead to wedged shape yellow/white changes.”
 She recommends UV protection by wearing good sunglasses.
 You should also consult a doctor for a good physical exam and tests.